mnogu/chitose/README.md

 # Chitose

-Chitose is a Python client library for the AT Protocol.
+Chitose is a Python client library for the AT Protocol (Bluesky).

 ## Usage